 But he, you know, the grandstanding that goes on at the White House frustrates me.

-Well, and I think that you saw a narrative come out that, like, oh, oh gosh, what is Donald Trump going to do without Gary Cohn, number one?
+Well, and I think that you saw a narrative come out that, like, oh, oh, gosh, what is Donald Trump going to do without Gary Cohn, number one?

-And this is awful and horrible, and the markets are going to crash because of the tariffs, and because Gary Cohn is leaving, and while, you know, two or three days ago, overnight the more the futures were down, all of a sudden everything evened out because this is bigger than any one staffer.
+And while, you know, two or three days ago, overnight, the futures were down, all of a sudden everything evened out because this is bigger than any one staffer.

-And so you could talk about Palace Intrigue as you say all you want.
+And so you could talk about palace intrigue as you say all you want.

 You could talk about who's in, who's out.

-At the end of the day, there's there's one person who's in charge here, and that's this president.
+At the end of the day, there's one person who's in charge here, and that's this president.

 And as you say, I would even go back further than the campaign, Sean.